elastic-ipfs/infrastructure/terraspace/app/stacks/peer-kubernetes-components/peer-kubernetes-components.md

 ### <a name="input_logging_namespace"></a> [logging\_namespace](#input\_logging\_namespace)

-Description: Namespace where fluentd will be deployed to
+Description: Namespace where log exporter will be deployed to

 Type: `string`